-On June 5, 2021, certain individuals, the Municipality and the Putaendo River Surveillance Board filed four administrative appeals against the Revised Environmental License before the Executive Director of the Environmental Assessment Agency arguing that their comments during the notice and comment period were not considered appropriately.
-Two of them were rejected in limine and claimants challenged the decision to exclude them from the administrative process before the Environmental Court.
-On October 26, 2022, the Environmental Court decided in favor of the claimants that were excluded from the process, ordering the Director of the Environmental Assessment Agency to open an administrative process to review the Revised Environmental License having them as parties (see below, "Case before the Environmental Assessment Service").
+1. On June 4, 2021, certain individuals, the Municipality of Putaendo, and the Putaendo River Surveillance Board filed four administrative claims against the Revised Environmental License before the Executive Director of the Environmental Assessment Agency arguing that their comments during the notice and comment period were not considered appropriately.

+1.a.
+Two of them were rejected in limine and claimants challenged the decision to exclude them from the administrative process before the Second Environmental Court ("Environmental Court).
+On October 26, 2022, the Environmental Court decided in favor of the claimants that were excluded from the process, ordering the Director of the Environmental Assessment Agency to open an administrative process to review the Revised Environmental License having them as parties.